Deepshikhaverma18/-Algorithmic-Stablecoin-with-Price-Stability/README.md

 ## Project Description

-This project implements an algorithmic stablecoin on Ethereum-compatible networks that maintains price stability via supply adjustments.
+This project implementtation an algorithmic stablecoin on Ethereum-compatible networks that maintains price stability via supply adjustments.
 It integrates a price oracle and automatically mints or burns tokens to keep the stablecoin pegged to a target price (e.g., $1).

 ## Project Vision